Am I eligible for unemployment?

 Yes.
-Under provisions of the CARES Act and Governor Lee’s executive order #15, being quarantined by a medical professional is a compensable separation, provided that you also meet all other eligibility requirements.
+Under provisions of the American Rescue Plan Act and Governor Lee’s executive order #15, being quarantined by a medical professional is a compensable separation, provided that you also meet all other eligibility requirements.

 If I am not able to go to work because a medical professional told me I need to quarantine, am I eligible for Unemployment Insurance benefits?

 You may be eligible for benefits.
 Governor Lee’s Executive Order 15 opened eligibility to individuals who were forced to leave work based on the guidance from a medical professional.
 Additionally, the provisions of the CARES Act, provide increased eligibility to individuals who left work due to a medical quarantine.

 I am an older worker and/or have an immuno-compromised health condition.
 I work near a lot of people and am personally uncomfortable going to work due to concerns about my health.
 Am I eligible for Unemployment Insurance?

 Under the provisions of the American Rescue Plan Act, you may be eligible for compensation under the PUA program.

 Individuals are eligible for PUA if they do not qualify for regular UI benefits (including self-employed workers and independent contractors) and cannot work because they:

 - Are diagnosed COVID-19 or have COVID-19 symptoms and are seeking diagnosis;

 - Have a member of the household who is diagnosed with COVID-19;